jonathanalgar/alttexter-ghclient/README.md

 Containerized GitHub action for interacting with the [alttexter](https://github.com/jonathanalgar/alttexter) service.

 The script searches for missing alt text and title attributes in markdown-formatted files on commit to a pull request.
 On match, it bundles the text and images off in a request to the [alttexter](https://github.com/jonathanalgar/alttexter) service for generation.
-Responses from the service are committed and requested for review.
+Responses from the service are committed and a comment on the file posted.

 ### In the wild